-The same year they married, Gerry founded the Opus companies, where he pioneered the design-build approach to construction.
+Three years after they married, Gerry used their $354 in savings to start the business that would become the Opus companies, where he pioneered the design-build approach to construction.
 By providing both architecture and construction services, he found he could design solutions faster and more efficiently while absorbing risk for his clients.
 This groundbreaking approach was later recognized by the Design-Build Institute of America with a lifetime achievement award.

 Ever-mindful of the inextricable link between business and community, Gerry and Hanky started GHR Foundation just 15 years after launching Opus.
 They intended the foundation as a vehicle to apply a unique approach to philanthropy, using what Gerry learned from construction to develop a design-build method for helping others.